 b) There must be a maximum of two (2) spins of a different nature (abbreviation).
 One spin must be a spin combination with a change of foot which must have a minimum of eight (8) revolutions, a flying entrance is not allowed.
-One spin must be a flying camel spin which must have a minimum of six (6) revolutions, a change of c) There must be one Choreographic Sequence consisting of at least two different skating movements.

-One spin must be a flying camel spin which must have a minimum of six (6) revolutions, a change of foot is allowed but a change of position is not allowed (for season 2024/25).
+One spin must be a flying sit spin which must have a minimum of six (6) revolutions, a change of foot is allowed but a change of position is not allowed (for season 2025/26).
+Minimum of eight (8) revolutions if with change of foot.